thesupersonic16/HedgeModManager/README.md

 A mod loader for Sonic Lost World on the PC!
 This is currently a work in progress and is not in any way finished.

 ##For those pirating Sonic Lost World:
 Please purchase Sonic Lost World off the [Steam store](http://store.steampowered.com/app/329440/).
-As far as we know, this is the only legal and safe way of purchasing Sonic Lost World.
+This is the only legal way of purchasing Sonic Lost World.

 SLW Mod Loader does not support pirated copies of SLW, nor will it ever support pirated copies.